-This gives you a sense of security and allows you to venture into a new opportunity when you want.
+This gives you a sense of security and allows you to venture into a new opportunity when the chances arrive.

-People are feeling stressful when they focus on lack and having not enough.
-But when you have money in the bank, it makes you feel calm and at peace.
+People are feeling stressed when they focus on lack and having not enough.
+But when you know you have money in the bank, it makes you feel calmer and at peace.

 You are more mentally prepared for whatever that is coming because you know that you have the ability to cope with it.

 Imagine you don’t have any money left and you have bills and a house mortgage to pay, how will that make you feel?

 This is why saving is good as a habit.

 This article from Psychology Today shares the 4 steps to cultivate the habit of saving money.
 You should read it.

 It doesn’t matter how much you save.
 The key is to develop the habit so that you are able to practice your mental power to delay gratification.